robmcmullen/omnivore/design_docs/libdebugger.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Performs one emulation frame, optionally taking an argument that will provide
-user inputs at instruction boundaries.
-Without any argument, the emulator will
+user inputs at specified points in the operation history.
+Without any argument,
-continue the current operation of the CPU without any user input.
+the emulator will continue the current operation of the CPU without any user
+input.

 The optional argument can be one of two things.
 First, it may be a list of user
 input changes, where the user inputs (keypresses, joystick moves, etc.) are